 Norman Lindsay Gallery – The Seahorse Fountain

-The first thing to strike your curiosity is the satyr pursuing a nymph, as well as a spectacular seahorse fountain.
+The first thing to strike your curiosity will probably be the memorable satyr pursuing a nymph sculpture.
+Or the incredible seahorse fountain.

-Personally, I think that this seahorse fountain is the most beautiful artwork you’ll see in the Norman Lindsay Gallery and Museum, be that inside the house or outside in the garden.
+I think the seahorse fountain is the most beautiful artwork at the Norman Lindsay Gallery and Museum.
+It is super hard to beat within the buildings or in the garden.

-It’s right next to the main house, which has a verandah running along a couple of sides, supported by thin white Greek-style columns.
+It has a magnificent long verandah running along two sides of the building, supported by thin white Greek-style columns.

 Norman Lindsay – The Artist and Writer